g-piras/HTML-Project/README/readme.md

 ## USAGE

 The website can be visited by starting up any of the HTML files, all having navigation leading to each other.
-A web server (XAMPP - downloadable at https://www.apachefriends.org/it/index.html - activating `Apache` and `MySQL`) must be used alongside the added database in the /**database** folder (must be added to phpMyAdmin - accesible at http://localhost/dashboard/ - - - -> phpMyAdmin(top right - last item in navbar) - or at http://localhost/phpmyadmin/) to utilize the back end of the form in the join us page as asked by **bonus 2**.
+A web server (XAMPP - downloadable at https://www.apachefriends.org/it/index.html - activating `Apache` and `MySQL`) must be used alongside the added database "levelupg_contact_db.sql" in the /**database** folder (must be added to phpMyAdmin - accesible at http://localhost/dashboard/ - - - -> phpMyAdmin(top right - last item in navbar) - or at http://localhost/phpmyadmin/) to utilize the back end of the form in the join us page as asked by **bonus 2**.